 Yamaha’s FG series is one of the most consistently affordable instruments, while still being quality guitars.
 I’m constantly recommending the FG series because the instrument in these series are built to grow with you; as a professional guitar player, I often find myself telling my co-workers and peers about how much I enjoy using the FG series.

-There are a lot of different guitar brands that are available on the market, but in my professional opinion, Yamaha offers a top quality guitar for beginning guitar players, all at an affordable price.
+There are a lot of different guitar brands that are available on the market, but in my professional opinion, Yamaha offers a top quality guitar for beginning guitar players, all at an

 I recommend beginners to purchase a Yamaha guitar because Yamaha guitars are easy to play.
 As a beginning guitar player, I know it’s tempting to purchase a cheap guitar kit off of a website and call in the day.